 The Cozzo App is here to help you keep on top of it right from your phone!
 Through the App, you can:

-- create an inventory of your pantry items
+- create an inventory of your fridge, freezer and pantry

 - create and share shopping lists

 By using the Cozzo App, you will be able to take all the things you learned during lockdowns and maintain them when life returns to normal.

 It might seem like a daunting task to organize initially, but once set-up a pantry that works for you, will save you time and money.
 You’ll have all the key ingredients to whip up a lovely dinner when family and friends visit, and enough food to eat well if you have to stay at home for a while!

 Hopefully, the tips above have shown how with some planning around the flavors YOU like, you’ll have access to some seriously appetising meals.